thoth-station/kebechet/kebechet/managers/thoth_advise/README.rst

 Custom PyPI indexes are supported respecting `Pipfile` syntax.

-If there is any issue in your application stack, the Update manager will open an issue with all the info and will try to resolve issue for you if possible by opening a pull request for you.
+If there is any issue in your application stack, the Thamos-Advise manager will open an issue with all the info and will try to resolve issue for you if possible by opening a pull request for you.

 ..
 Manager will automatically rebase opened pull requests on top of the current master if master changes so changes are always tested in your CI with the recent master.